“In neither case were Zimmerman or Dunn’s claim of fear ever justified by a qualified analyst.”

 Psychologists, psychiatrist and physiologists should be called upon during each SYG case to determine whether there is sufficient cause for a person to feel that they were in a life or death situation.
 There may be other overriding issues such as cowardice, phobias or hate clouding their judgement.

 In the Zimmerman (28 y.o.) and Dunn (47 y.o.) cases, both older men were the aggressors, documentation being that they both approached and later pursued their younger victims, Trayvon Martin (17 y.o.) and Jordan Davis (17 y.o.).
 Pursuing is not the action of a victim, its one of a stalker.
-Both defendants carried weapons — guns — and their victims?; a bag of skittles, a can of soda and some loud music.
+Both defendants carried weapons — guns — and their victims?; a bag of skittles, a can of soda and a boombox.

 So let’s call a spade a spade shall we?
 The Stand Your Ground Law is vigilantism, pure and simple.
 Lawmakers in these states want a return to the Wild, Wild West where the sheriff was predominantly the judge, jury and the executioner in most cases.
 A time when real men took the law into their own hands and dispensed justice where they saw fit.
 Men like Dunn and Zimmerman are frightened cowards who fear — not for their safety — but that they actually don’t have the power and authority that some sectors of our society have told them they ought to have over certain individuals in this country.
 This realization comes as a big blow to their “pride”, so they seek out ways to attain that promised power, with their intense anger, their hatred and their guns.